Avijit826/html-project-06/README.md

      - Relation between relative and absolute position
  - Efficient use of `flex` property
 - Using external fonts
+- use HTML and CSS in same file

 ### Time taken to finish the project